If you want to know more about Benson’s story or have questions for him, he will be hosting an AMA on Reddit – Wednesday, April 22nd @ 7:00pm EST!

 - Capital One Aspire Cash World – This was the best card ever, when it was available!
 It has no annual fee and you got $100 cash when you signed up!
 You then get 1.5% cash back on everything, which is incredible.
 It’s been discontinued, but anyone who had it has been grandfathered in.
 Mine was just renewed for another 3 years and I’m so glad!
 I told so many people to get this card and no one did.
 They were crazy to ignore my advice!

 - Marriott Rewards Visa from Chase – My girlfriend and I were planning a trip and knew this card came with 1 free night + enough points for another free night, which countered the $120 annual fee, so we signed up for that reason.
-Now we use it to make any purchases in U.S. dollars, though, because it has no foreign currency exchange fees!
+Now we use it to make any purchases in U.S. dollars, though, because it’s one of the few Canadian credit cards with no foreign transaction fees!

 - TD Aeroplan Visa Infinite – I just got this one, because it had a great sign-up bonus – enough points for a round-trip flight to San Francisco, which is where we want to go next!
 So far, I’ve been using it for general spending, because it offers a little bit of a better return than my Capital One card (which was 1.5%).
 But once I hit my Aeroplan Miles goal, I think I’ll stop using it and go back to using my Capital One card for everything.